bespoyasov/refactor-like-a-superhero/manuscript-en/21-afterword.md

 Thanks to Maksim Ivanov (@satansdeer),[^satansdeer] Nick Lopin (@nlopin),[^nlopin] and Artem Samofalov (@dex157)[^dex157] for help in proofreading and fact-checking!

+Thanks to all project contributors for finding typos, improving phrasing, and other help with the text![^contributors]

 ## Extras

 In the appendices to this book, you'll find a list of links to books, articles, talks, and tools that I refer to in my work and can recommend.